soo-park/organza/README.md

 ### Login

 The login feature has three credentials - admin, employee, a user.
 Bootstrap nav var changes according to the credential.
+With test seed data, try

+admin: ID: usera, Password: aaa123
+Employee1: ID: userb, Password: bbb123
+Employee2: ID: userc, Password: ccc123
+User: ID: userd, Password: ddd123

+![Alt text](/NOT_FOR_DEPLOYMENT/production_screen_shots/login.gif?raw=true "Optional Title")
  * The password is saved as clear text for now, to be later on hashed.

-![Alt text](/NOT_FOR_DEPLOYMENT/production_screen_shots/login.gif?raw=true "Optional Title")